b-lukaszuk/java_book1_zadanka/ch5/README.md

 # Info

-I'm solving programming exercises that are placed at the end of each chapter of:
+I'm solving programming exercises that are placed at the end of each chapter in:
 "Java in Two Semesters.
 Fourth edition" by Quentin Charatan and Aaron Kans

 Starting from Chapter 5 (other chapters' exercises were too easy)